- May 31, 2016

 In May 2014, the MOE passed an amendment to its Recycling Regulation which obligates non-resident franchisors for the packaging and printed paper their franchisees supply into the BC residential marketplace.
 For further information click here for the BC government’s clarification paper regarding non-resident franchisors.

-For more information, please refer to the National Guidebook to determine how to meet recycling obligations in British Columbia.
+For more information, please refer to the Guidebook for Stewards to determine how to meet recycling obligations in British Columbia.
 MMBC welcomes new members at any time.

 Multi-Material BC (MMBC) is currently the only agency with an approved plan by the Ministry of the Environment (MOE) that fulfills the obligations set out in the Regulation on behalf of its members.
 To review our program plan, please visit the link below.